 Ready to shop for life insurance?

-Though term life is sufficient for most people, a cash value life insurance policy may be useful in a few scenarios.
+Though term life is sufficient for most people, a cash value life insurance policy may be useful for people with complex financial needs, including:

 High-income earners who have already maxed out their other retirement accounts and are seeking an additional vehicle for tax-deferred savings.